 The Complainant also may choose to file a report with the Columbus State Police Department.
 At their discretion, the police may conduct an investigation if there is potential criminal activity related to the report.
 Upon the Complainant’s request, the Office of Equity and Compliance can assist in notifying the College Police.

 Complainants have the option to inquire about a protection order or other legal orders of protection through the appropriate court with jurisdiction.
-If the Complainant obtains a protection order, it is their responsibility to notify Columbus State Police and the Director of Equity and Compliance or a Compliance Officer.
+If the Complainant obtains a protection order, it is their responsibility to notify Columbus State Police and the Senior Director of Equity and Compliance, the Supervisor of Equity and Compliance or a Compliance Officer.
 Please note that without this notification, the College will have no knowledge of the protection order and therefore, it cannot be enforced on campus.

 Information about Franklin County protection orders is available here: https://clerk.franklincountyohio.gov/onlineResources/courtResources.cfm

 Visit the following link to access a guide to protection orders, information about court and community resources:

 For information about Delaware County protection orders, please contact:

 Jackie Brown, Civil Protection Order Specialist, at email@example.com or (740) 833-2710

 If the Respondent is an employee, a student or otherwise has a connection to Columbus State, the Complainant may request a No Contact Order through the College.
 An appropriate College official will determine if a No Contact Order is warranted.

 Please refer to the Privacy Information for more information on how the College will exercise discretion in how it addresses these allegation(s).